 FRENCH CONNECTION – It’s undeniable that French Connection’s arresting FCUK branding tapped into the logo-laden zeitgeist of the Nineties.
 Simple T-shirts adorned with the controversial slogan, and what seemed like a million permutations thereof, were perfect for wearing with combat pants and a girl-power pout, or the requisite parka and scowl depending on which side of the gender divide you fell.
 But as fashion changed from combative and exuberant to something more staid and safe, French Connection’s slow reaction caused the label to be left behind.

-VIRGIN – It is a marketing persons dream.
+VIRGIN – It is a marketing person dream.
 It understands clearly what it stands for.
-Our first hand experience on working with Virgin Galactic, was an education every marketing person should have access to
+Our first-hand experience of working with Virgin Galactic was an education every marketing person should have access to

 Anyway, building a brand is about success.
 Success is words that require a steadfast focus, hard work and a little luck; and regardless of how you decide to define success, surround yourself with people that understand your vision and ambition.